AM207/2018fall/wiki/normalmodelwithpymc.md

-You can sample from stochastics
+You can sample from stochastics.
+This is the generative nature of things...